AndreRedwood/Avrae-Aliases/README.md

 ## Work in Progress

 - Mine - Alias for generating random encaunters on ruins expeditions, made for Ayakar discord server.
-Currently it contains the following comands:
+Currently it contains the following commands:<br>
-    testminestart - sets up an expedition
+    testminestart - sets up an expedition<br>
-    testminecheck - displays a status of current expedition testmineend - ends an expedition
+    testminecheck - displays a status of current expedition<br>
+    testmineend - ends an expedition<br>

 Aliases are made using customized version of Python, called Draconic.